 Heinz's score of 45 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, The Kraft Heinz Company reported total greenhouse gas emissions of approximately 25,187,618,000 kg CO2e across its operations.
 This includes 455,972,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 399,330,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity.
-The majority of emissions, about 25,187,618,000 kg CO2e, fall under Scope 3, which encompasses all other indirect emissions in the value chain.
+The majority of their emissions, about 25,187,618,000 kg CO2e, fall under Scope 3, which encompasses all other indirect emissions in the value chain.
 Kraft Heinz has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 50% by 2030, using 2021 as the base year.
-Additionally, it aims to cut absolute Scope 3 emissions by the same percentage within the same timeframe.
-Notably, Kraft Heinz is also committed to reducing its Scope 3 FLAG (Forest, Land, Agriculture, and Goods) emissions by 30.3% by 2030 and has pledged to eliminate deforestation linked to its primary commodities by the end of 2025.
+In the near term, the company has pledged to reduce absolute Scope 1 and 2 emissions by 50% by 2030, using 2021 as the baseline year.
+Additionally, they aim to cut Scope 3 emissions by the same percentage within the same timeframe.
+Notably, Kraft Heinz has also committed to reducing Scope 3 emissions related to deforestation-linked commodities by 30.3% by 2030, with a target date of December 31, 2025, for achieving no deforestation in these areas.
 Long-term, Kraft Heinz targets a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, again using 2021 as the baseline.
-These commitments reflect the company's dedication to sustainability and its proactive approach to addressing climate change within the food and beverage processing sector.
+These commitments reflect the company's dedication to addressing climate change and reducing its environmental impact in the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents